Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

-\begin{proof} Consider a site $X$ inside the domain and recall that we identify $X$ with the corresponding edge of the medial lattice pointing north-west.
-Index the edges around $X$ in the same way as in Case 1 of Figure~\ref{fig:lemma}.
-By considering the six equations corresponding to vertices that end one of the edges $x_1$, \ldots, $x_6$ (being careful to identify the edges $A$, $B$, $C$ and $D$ correctly for each of the vertices), we obtain the following linear system:
+where $W$, $S$, $E$ and $N$ are the four neighbors of $X$. \end{lemma} \begin{pf} Consider a site $X$ inside the domain and recall that we identify $X$ with the corresponding edge of the medial lattice pointing north-west.
+Index the edges around $X$ in the same way as in case 1 of Figure~\ref{figlemma}.
+By considering the six equations

+corresponding to vertices that end one of the edges $x_1, \ldots, x_6$ (being careful to identify the edges $A$, $B$, $C$ and $D$ correctly for each of the vertices), we obtain the following linear system:

 Recall that by definition, $F(X)$ is real.
-For an edge $e$, denote by $f(e)$ the projection of $F(e)$ on the line directed by its argument ($\mathbb{R}$, ${\rm e}^{{\rm i}\pi/4}\mathbb{R}$, $i\mathbb{R}$ and ${\rm e}^{-{\rm i}\pi/4}\mathbb{R}$).
-By projecting orthogonally to the $F(y_i)$, $i=1\dots6$, the system becomes:
+For an edge $e$, denote by $f(e)$ the projection of $F(e)$ on the line directed by its argument ($\mathbb{R}$, ${\mathrm e}^{{\mathrm i}\pi/4}\mathbb{R}$, $i\mathbb{R}$ and ${\mathrm e}^{-{\mathrm i}\pi/4}\mathbb{R}$).
+By projecting orthogonally to the $F(y_i)$, $i=1,\ldots,6$, the system becomes